 Remnants of Ringbrough [05/05/12].

-This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage facility [05/05/12].
+This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage project [05/05/12].

 However, individual bags are plucked from the stack by the tide [05/05/12].

-The sandbags are now removed as part of the project’s programme.
+The sandbags were later removed as part of the project’s programme.

 A more recent type of tower now locates Ringbrough.
-Erected a short distance out to sea, this one takes in water to leach caverns within salt-bearing strata some 2000 metres beneath the surface, ready for the storage of gas [05/05/12].
+Erected 700 metres out to sea, this one was used for taking in water to leach caverns within salt-bearing strata some 2000 metres beneath the surface, ready for the storage of gas.
+It is expected to be removed by 2021 [05/05/12].

-Cliffs north of Ringbrough contain sands and gravels deposited in outwash channels during glacial retreat.
-The small fall in the foreground happened moments before the picture was taken [15/07/12].
+Cliffs north of Ringbrough contain sands and gravels deposited in a series of outwash channels during glacial retreat.
+The small fall in the foreground occurred moments before the picture was taken [15/07/12].

 The land may make a defiant gesture to the sea but, in the battle of coastal erosion, the waves will always win [05/05/12].